Admin Panel

 |---|---|

-| User | Profile, recording, transcription, and personal settings only |
+| User | Profile, recording, transcription, personal settings, own MFA, own active sessions |

-| Admin | All user sections plus user management, system statistics, task health, search, data integrity, retention, and media sources |
+| Admin | All user sections plus user management, system statistics, task health, search & indexing, data integrity, embedding consistency/migration, retention, retry settings, and media sources |

-| Super Admin | All admin sections plus authentication configuration and audit logs |
+| Super Admin | All admin sections plus authentication configuration, role changes, audit logs, ASR provider, engine configuration, backups, media mirror, watch sources, and the redaction policy floor |

 To access admin features, open Settings (gear icon) and scroll to the admin sections in the sidebar.